Building Liquidsoap

 Forewords

 Installing liquidsoap can be a difficult task.
-The software relies on a up-to date OCaml compiler, as well as a bunch of OCaml modules and, for most of them, corresponding C library dependencies.
+The software relies on an up-to date OCaml compiler, as well as a bunch of OCaml modules and, for most of them, corresponding C library dependencies.

 Our recommended way of installing liquidsoap is via opam. opam can take care of installing the correct OCaml compiler, optional and required dependencies as well as system-specific package dependencies.